phreakwiz/SNES-AddOn-PCBs/RGB Bypass/README.md

 The resistors, which are soldered to the SNES mainboard, got a place on the modding PCB (R11, R21 and R31).
 You may want to the SMD 0603 footprints for the resistors correcting the brightness, here.

-Alternatively, you can adapt R3 on the SNES mainboard.
+**Alternatively**, you can adapt R3 on the SNES mainboard.
 This is a 1.6k Ohm resistor in SMD0805 (big model) or SMD0603 (SNES2) size.
 From my measurements, replacing this resistor

 - by a **1.74k Ohm** resistor in a big model SNES, and
 - by a **1.69k Ohm** resistor in a SNES2 (Mini/Jr.)
   (Just an estiamtion, I hadn't had a SNES2 for measurements here, so far)

-seems to be a good choice.
+seems to be a good choice. **By replacing R3 on the SNES mainboard** you must not use the brightness correction resistors R11, R21 and R31 on the modding board.

+##### Ghosting

 Also some consoles have some output swing on changes of the output amplitude.
 These swing can be +/- 10mV to 20mV in peak-to-peak and runs over several pixels width.
 This results into **ghosting**.